Early Grade Reading

 In Brown County, reading proficiency levels have been slowly declining, even before the COVID-19 pandemic.
 During the 2016-2017 school year, 41% of Brown County students were reading at a proficient level.
 The most recent 2020-2021 shows a 14% decrease in reading proficiency, with only 27% of Brown County students meeting 3rd-grade reading proficiency targets.

 Reading proficiency scores in Brown County also reveal massive equity gaps between children of marginalized populations and white students.
-The largest racial equity gap, a 31.3% difference, exists between Latinx and white students.
+The largest racial equity gap, a 31.3% difference, exists between Latino and white students.
 However, no equity gap exists that is lower than 16%.

 Learn more about our Reading Success Summit and what we are doing here.